 Baylor University, in cooperation with the Baptist General Convention of Texas, provides tuition assistance to Baptist students who are preparing for careers in church-related vocational ministry.
 The amount of the Baptist Ministry Scholarship is 20% of tuition for Baylor undergraduate hours.
 Students may apply for this scholarship at any time but must have the application process completed prior to the beginning of the semester for which they desire to receive the scholarship.
 The application materials need to be submitted to the Ministry Guidance office.

 Baylor University provides tuition assistance to a limited number of non-Baptist students who are preparing for careers in church-related vocational ministry.
 The amount of this ministry scholarship is 15% of tuition for Baylor undergraduate hours, renewable through graduation.
 Only incoming students may apply for this scholarship, and preference is given to Religion majors and minors.
-Applications are due to the Ministry Guidance office by June 30.
+Applications for initial scholarships are due to the Ministry Guidance office by March 15.
+The deadline for the possible second round of available scholarships will be June 30.

 Gifts from the Hubler Family Trust established the Raymond O. and Allene Breech Hubler Endowed Scholarship Fund to benefit five incoming Baylor University students who are participating in the Ministry Guidance Program in the Department of Religion.
 The Hubler Scholarship is a competitive scholarship awarded to selected ministry students who are Religion majors, based on academic achievement and ministry leadership involvement.
 It is available to students of any denomination.
 The amount of the Hubler Scholarship is $5000 per Fall and Spring semesters for full-time enrollment (12 hours +), renewable for up to four years (up to a total of $40,000).
 Applications are due to the Ministry Guidance office by March 15.